-Boston Medical Center employees are the foundation of providing exceptional care, without exception.
-Their dedication ensures that all people who come through our doors receive the leading treatments, services, and resources to be well.
+Boston Medical Center employees are the foundation of providing exceptional care.
+Their dedication ensures that all people who come through our doors receive the leading treatments, services, and resources to thrive.

 - Make a donation to the hospital's areas of greatest need or an area of your choosing.